EdoardoVignati/flutter-dynamic-fa-icons/README.md

 # Dynamic FontAwesome icons in Flutter
-Insert FontAwesome icons dynamically in Flutter app when the icons are not known at compile time
+Insert FontAwesome icons dynamically in Flutter app when the icons are not known at compile time.

+The version of icons is:  ```5.15.3```